anasnoorr/Text-Summarization/README.md

 ✨ Abstractive Summarization – Creates new summary sentences using a pre-trained model

 ⚙️ How to Run
-Download the notebook file from this repository
+Download the notebook and csv file from this repository

 Open it in Google Colab or Jupyter Notebook